navidmir/M202A_Project/README.md

 **Horizontal Power Comparison of Commonly Used Microcontroller Boards**

 Google Drive: <https://drive.google.com/drive/folders/1zpd2A9vdD_L1s2i-tXj2ZQ2Z_FPMoxEz>
-The drive contains our demo video (under the Media directory) and presentation slides.
+The drive contains our demo video and presentation slides.

 This project consists of two aspects: